 Council Recommendations: The Atlantic, Mississippi, Central, and Pacific Flyway Councils recommended adoption of the liberal regulatory alternative with a 1-pintail daily bag limit for their respective flyways.
-The Flyway-specific regulations consist of a season length of 60 days in the Atlantic and Mississippi Flyways, 74 days in the Central Flyway, and 107 days in the Pacific Flyway.
+The flyway-specific regulations consist of a season length of 60 days in the Atlantic and Mississippi Flyways, 74 days in the Central Flyway, and 107 days in the Pacific Flyway.

-Service Response: The Service and four Flyway Councils adopted an AHM protocol for pintail in 2010 (75 FR 44856; July 29, 2010), whereby we set pintail hunting regulations in all four Flyways based on the status and demographics of these birds.
+Service Response: The Service and the four Flyway Councils adopted an AHM protocol for pintails in 2010 (75 FR 44856, July 29, 2010) whereby we set pintail hunting regulations in all four flyways based on the status and demographics of these birds.

-For the 2022-23 hunting season, we evaluated alternative harvest regulations for pintails using: (1) A management objective of maximum long-term sustainable harvest, including a closedseason constraint of 1.75 million birds: (2) the regulatory alternatives; and (3) current population models and associated weights.
-Based on a liberal regulatory alternative with a 1-bird daily bag limit for the 2021-22 season, and the 2021 model predictions of 2.50 million pintails with the center of the population predicted to occur at a mean latitude of 55.47 degrees (Federal WBPHS traditional survey area, strata 1-18, 20-50, and 75-77), the optimal regulation for all four Flyways is the liberal alternative with a 1-pintail daily bag limit.
-Therefore, we concur with the recommendations of the four Flyway Councils.
+For the 2024-25 hunting season, we evaluated alternative harvest regulations for pintails using: (1) A management objective of maximum long-term sustainable harvest, including a closedseason constraint of 1.75 million birds; (2) the pintail regulatory alternatives; and (3) current population models and associated weights.
+Based on a liberal regulatory alternative with a 1-bird daily bag limit for the 2023-24 season, and the 2023 survey estimates of 2.22 million pintails at a mean latitude of 54.78 degrees (Federal WBPHS traditional survey area, strata 1-18, 20-50, and 75-77), the optimal regulation for all four flyways is the liberal alternative with a 1-pintail daily bag limit.
+Therefore, we concur with the recommendations of the four Flyway Councils for the 2024-25 season.